scbowler/lfz_enrollment_api/README.md

-# Google Sheet API Testing
+# LearningFuze Enrollment Service API

-> Prototyping with the Google Spreadsheet API.
-Goal is to have submitted forms add data to a Google Sheet.
+> Enrollment forms from LearningFuze's website will update a Google spreadsheet with each form submission.